jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

     (v) the Secretary for Local Government; and
   (b) if that notice was given by a territorial authority, send a copy of that notice to any regional council for a region in which the district of the territorial authority or a part of that district is situated; and
   (c) if that notice was given by a regional council, send a copy of that notice to every territorial authority whose district or a part of whose district is within the region.
-(3) If a territorial authority or a regional council has, under subsection (1), or the Commission has, under section 19S(1), given public notice of the basis of election for the next triennial general election for a territorial authority or regional council or community board, no such basis has effect unless—
+(3) If a territorial authority or a regional council has, under subsection (1), or the Commission has, under section 19S(1), given public notice of the basis of election for the next triennial general election for a territorial authority or regional council or local board or community board, no such basis has effect unless—
   (a) a description or plan of each ward or constituency or community or subdivision has been sent to the Surveyor-General; and
   (b) the Surveyor-General, or a person appointed by the Surveyor-General, certifies that the description or plan is sufficient to render the boundaries of each ward or constituency or community or subdivision capable of identification.
 (4) If the description of any ward or constituency or community or subdivision to which subsection (3) applies is defective, but the Surveyor-General, or a person appointed by the Surveyor-General, certifies that it can be amended and the defect overcome without making any change in what was evidently intended to be the area comprised in the description, the description—